PrestaShop/prestashop-specs/Order Page View.md

 ## IV. **Product panel**

-Bellow the action button on the right, the product panel displays **the order’s products into the table list** showing:
+Below the action button on the right, the product panel displays **the order’s products into the table list** showing:

 -   **the product’s image,**
--   **product name (composed of the name, combination name and reference),**
+-   **product name (with its name, combination name and reference),**
--   **stock location,** if one of the product has one
+-   **stock location,** if one of the products has one
 -   **base price with tax included,**
 -   **quantity,**
 -   **available quantity,**
 -   **total with tax included,**
--   **and 2 action button edit and delete.**
+-   **and 2 action buttons : edit and delete.**

-**When the product has customization**, a row is added bellow the product with the labels of the customization and the content from the customer (image or text).
+**When the product has customization**, a row is added below the product with the labels of the customization and the content from the customer (image or text).
 When the number of images exceeds the size of the toe, they go to the next line.

 [popin displaying the products from the pack](/img/customization.png)

-**When the product is a pack of product**, a link is added below the product name to show all the products in a popin.
+**When the product is a pack of products**, a link is added below the product name to show all the products in a popin.

 [Link in the product row](/img/view20%pack20%content.png)

-By pressing on the link "View pack content", it opens the products from the pack in a popin:
+By pressing on the link "View pack content", it shows all the products from the pack in a popin:

 [Popin displaying the products from the pack](/img/pack20%content.png)